jooleechin/backEnd-Korean/README.md

 # [han(:)gul](http://hangul.surge.sh/)

 [han(:)gul](http://hangul.surge.sh/) is a React browser application that will teach a user how to read and pronounce basic Korean characters.
 A user will be able to study Korean consonants and syllables at their own pace.
 Afterwards, they can take a quiz that will test their fundamental understanding of Korean characters utilizing the [spaced-repetition](https://en.wikipedia.org/wiki/Spaced_repetition) technique.
+Completed in one week.

 ## Built With